ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 1. From the [Starter Kits ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/developer/appservice/starter-kits/) page in the {{site.data.keyword.dev_console}}, select a Starter Kit for your language.
 For example, for a Node.js application, go to **Express.js Microservice** and click **Select Starter Kit**.
 2. Enter your app name.
 For this tutorial, use `MicroserviceProject`.
 3. Enter a unique host name, for example, `abc-devhost`.
-This host name is your app's route, `abc-devhost.cloud.ibm.com`
+This host name is your app's route, `abc-devhost.mybluemix.net`.
 4. Optional.
 Provide tags to classify your app.
-For more information, see [Working with tags](/docs/resources/tagging_resources.html#tag).
+For more information, see [Working with tags](/docs/resources/tagging_resources.html).
 5. Select your language and framework.
 Some starter kits might be available only in one language.
 6. Select your pricing plan.
 There is a free option that you can use for this tutorial.
 7. Click **Create**.

+The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
+For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/apps/tutorials?topic=creating-apps-update-domain).
+{: tip}

 ## Step 3.
-Add resources (Optional)
+Add services (Optional)
 {: #resources-microservice}

-You can add resources that enhance your app with the cognitive power of Watson, add mobile services, or security services.
+You can add services that enhance your app with the cognitive power of Watson, add mobile services, or security services.
 For this tutorial, add a place to manage your data.

-1. From the app service window, select click **Add Resource**.
+1. On the **App details** page, click **Add service**.
 2. Select the kind of service you want.
 For example, select **Data** > **Next** > **Cloudant** > **Next**.
 3. Select your pricing plan.
 There is a free option that you can use for this tutorial.
 4. Click **Create**.